NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> print(count_variable.get_array())
    [3 7 5 9]

-We can easily select the timeseries for the second station by indexing the "station" axis of the field construct:
+The timeseries for the second station is easily selected by indexing the "station" axis of the field construct:

 .. code:: python